diskerror/Typed/README.md

 The *Serializable* classes are coded to store the minimum data required to fully rebuild the data classes, and make use of extensive self-checking in the *Typed* classes.
 Many of the housekeeping properties are not serialized.

 The implementations of *JsonSerializable* and *Persistable* only return the user defined members.
 A *Typed* class or array can be reconstituted by passing the JSON string to the appropriate constructor.
 The options for converting these classes to an array will then be the default values.

+**NOTE:** Usage of *Persistable* and BSON data conversion have been split off to a new project so that *Typed* can be used without being forced to install the MongoDB extensions and frameworks when they are not being used.

 ## TypedClass
 The derivitives of *TypedClass* are contracted to do these things: